clojurists-together/clojuriststogether.org/content/news/2026/Annual Fundnig 2026 Announcement.md

 **Explore new Clojure Camp projects:**
 - develop our "curriculum map" into a learning roadmap and badge system
 - facilitate a mentorship program, pairing Clojure OSS devs with other devs (junior and senior)
--  experiment with hosting "micro-conjs" (6-10 person, in-person weekend coding retreats)
+-  experiment with hosting "micro-conjs" (6-10 person, in-person weekend coding retreats)<br>

+---

 ### Eric Dallo
 https://github.com/ericdallo